sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 This year, I will work on four subjects:

-* Support "auto-completion"
+* Auto-completion
 * Console fired from "anywhere"
-* Create built-in commands and its architecture
+* Built-in commands
-* Other stuffs (more browser extensions, colored console)
+* And other stuffs
+  - More browser extensions
+  - Colored console

 ### I. Support "auto-completion"